SCHUBERT ATHLETICS STUDY CENTER

 Schubert Athletics Study Center Hours of Operation

-Student-athletes may record their study table hours during the academic year within the following hours of operation:
+Student-athletes may record their study table hours during the Spring 2018 semester within the following hours of operation:

 - Saturday: Closed

-The Study Center will be closed on the following dates holidays:
+The Study Center will be closed for holidays on the following dates:

 Schubert Center Warning Policy